-Students may select for their degree to culminate in either a research project (3 credits) or a thesis (3-6 credits).
-The concentration credit amount requirements below are directly related to this selection of either a research project or thesis.
+Students may elect for their degree to culminate in either a research project (3 credits) or a thesis (3-6 credits).
+The concentration credit amount requirements below are directly related to the selection of either a research project or a thesis.